General (Poland)

 Generał (pronounced /pl/) is the generic Polish language term for the rank of general.
 In narrow sense it is used to denote the rank of a four-star general introduced on August 15, 2002 (formerly generał armii - general of the army).
-The highest rank of the Polish Army, Marshal of Poland, is not used in peacetime, leaving generał as the highest rank.
+The highest rank of the Polish Armed Forces, Marshal of Poland, is not used in peacetime, leaving generał as the highest rank.
 The symbols of the rank are the wężyk generalski (pronounced /pl/), or "general's wavy line", and four stars, present on the rogatywka cap, sleeves of the uniform, and above the breast pocket of a field uniform.

-Background
+History

 In Polish military traditions the highest rank was always the rank of Marshal of Poland, with three general's grades below.
 However, the system differed significantly from other systems of rank insignia used in both armies of the Warsaw Pact and the NATO.
 Because of lack of the rank of four-star general, the Polish ranks were usually a grade higher than their name suggested.
 Thus the rank of generał brygady was an equivalent of Major General rather than Brigadier General as the name suggested.

+On March 27, 1919, the Minister of Military Affairs in the Second Polish Republic, Lieutenant General Józef Leśniewski, established the following designations for generals in the Polish Armed Forces "for the purpose of standardizing officer rank nomenclature":